Indian locomotive class WDM-3: Performance of locomotives

 The various major defects in these locomotive transmissions and engines were brought to the notice of the manufacturers from time to time.
 The manufacturers advised the Railway Board in November 1973 that it would be necessary to operate these transmissions purely hydraulically.
 The Railway Board agreed to the modifications being carried out, which involved dumping the Suri transmission and converting it into a simple hydraulic Mekydro transmission.
 This modification was carried out on all the locomotives fitted with Suri transmission between December 1973 and January 1974.

-The Southern Railway Report compared fuel consumption figures between the WDM2 and WDM3 locomotives based on litres per thousand gross tonne-km, which is only valid when the trailing loads are similar.
-However, the largely dissimilar trailing loads of WDM2 and WDM3 on this highly graded section rendered the per thousand t-km fuel consumption basis irrelevant.

-In instances where the WDM3 and WDM2 locomotives carried similar loads, such as the Brindavan Express between Madras and Bangalore where higher speeds were reached, the WDM3 locos exhibited a 4% reduction in fuel consumption compared to the WDM2 locomotives.
-However, the use of WDM3 locomotives on passenger trains was limited due to the specific project they were acquired for, which restricted their use to freight traffic.
+The Southern Railway Report compared fuel consumption figures between the WDM-2 and WDM-3 locomotives based on litres per thousand gross tonne-km, which is only valid when the trailing loads are similar.
+However, the largely dissimilar trailing loads of WDM-2 and WDM-3 on this highly graded section rendered the per thousand tonne-km fuel consumption basis irrelevant.
+In instances where the WDM-3 and WDM-2 locomotives carried similar loads, such as the Brindavan Express between Madras and Bangalore where higher speeds were reached, the WDM-3 locos exhibited a 4% reduction in fuel consumption compared to the WDM-2 locomotives.
+However, the use of WDM-3 locomotives on passenger trains was limited due to the specific project they were acquired for, which restricted their use to freight traffic.
 Subsequently, permission for their use in passenger services was obtained, but the unavailability of imported spare parts had already affected the reliability of the locos.
 As a result, these locomotives were withdrawn from service by 1990.